ksarfodev/wyze-ftp/README.md

+The information on this repository is for general informational purposes only.
+There is no representation or warranty, express or implied.
+Your use of the repository is solely at your own risk.
+This repository may contain links to third party content, which I do not warrant, or assume liability for.

 ### Background
 The purpose of this project is to provide a solution for backing up 24/7 security video and images from Wyze security cameras onto a central hard drive via FTP.
 This solution has only been tested on the WyzeCam V3.